 At Spring Brook, grades K-2 have chosen to participate in this program.
 Mrs. Hoyle Ross, LMC Director, booktalks the 20 nominees and teachers read at least 10 of the titles.
 Participating students have the opportunity to vote for their favorite Monarch title in February.
 The winning book is announced in March.

 For the list of this year's titles and additional information about the Monarch Award, visit:

-Spring Brook held on book fair during the month of November for the 2016-2017 school year.
+Spring Brook will hold a book fair during the month of November for the 2017-2018 school year.
 Book fair profits go towards purchasing additional LMC materials and technology.